-US Cyclocross Nationals is about 8 weeks away (depending on when you are reading this) and there is still time to train smart and train hard in a way that will have a significant positive influence on your race results.
-I like to use the Performance Manager Chart to peak for cyclocross nationals.
+US Cyclocross Nationals is about 8 weeks away (depending on when you are reading this) and there is still time to train ‘get faster’ for the State and National Championships.
+I like to use the Performance Manager Chart to have athletes peak for cyclocross nationals.
 The “PMC” is a chart in TrainingPeaks that provides a 10,000 ft aerial view of an athlete’s training volume and coinciding ‘form’.
 As I design an athlete’s daily training plan, I use the PMC to massage their form to be the best possible it can be at cyclocross nationals.

 What is the Performance Manager Chart, you say?
 Its the graph generated from the athlete’s power data and projected Training Stress Scores (TSS) you see below.
 Way, way back in 2004 when myself and group of coaches and sport scientists were developing this performance model, I nicknamed it “TSTWKT“.
 But I digress….

 To set up your performance manager chart read these instructions in a tip we wrote here.